itsrainingdata/sparsebn/cran-comments.md

 This is the first version of this package that has been submitted to CRAN.

+## Re-submission notes
+- I get

+Reading CITATION file fails with
+  $ operator is invalid for atomic vectors when package is not installed.

+Fixed by replacing packageDecription with meta as described in Section 1.9 of R-exts.

 ## Dependencies

 CHECK has been run on all dependencies and passed.